 As a patient receiving services at a Memorial Hermann campus, you are ultimately responsible for the charges associated with your treatment and care.
-We will send you a summary patient statement following your discharge.
 Detailed information about your charges is available by patient request.
-If you have a question or wish to request an itemized statement, please contact Patient Business Services/Customer Service by calling 713.448.5502 or 1.800.526.2121 (toll free) or sending an email to patient.billing@memorialhermann.org.
+If you have a question or wish to request an itemized statement, please contact Patient Business Services/Customer Service by calling 713.448.5502 or toll-free at 1.800.526.2121.